whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/the-manual-memex.md

 ### literature and how it is laying the foundation for

-### the future of computer science and engineering.
+### the future of computer science and engineering

 ```
 Digital Object Identif ier 10.1109/MC.2019.